-This course will examine the social, economic, and political history of the United States in chronological order to determine the extent to which the basic principles set forth in the Declaration of Independence and the Constitution have expanded over time.
-The course requires students to develop and practice skills of critical thinking, reading, writing, listening, speaking, and processing information from primary and secondary documents.
+This course will examine the social, economic, and political history of the United States in chronological order in an effort to determine the extent to which the basic principles set forth in the Declaration of Independence and the Constitution have been achieved and maintained in a culturally diverse country.
+The course requires students to develop and practice skills of critical thinking, reading, writing, listening, speaking and processing information from a variety of media, as well as working with others.